akashravichandran/tensorflow-nlp/README.md

 					This result (only RNN, without BERT) is comparable to [the result here](https://github.com/liu-nlper/dialogue-utterance-rewriter) with BERT

 	```
-	Pointer Network is better than Seq2Seq on this kind of task
+	As can be seen above, Pointer Network is better than Seq2Seq on this kind of task

-	when the target text is very close to the source text
+	where the target text is very close to the source text
 	```

 	* Python Inference（基于 Python 的推理）